Get-Nerdio/NerdioManagerPowerShell/README.md

 # Introduction
 A PowerShell module for managing Nerdio Manager for Enterprise (NME)

-This module is in beta and not recommended for production environments.
-Feedback is very welcome.

 # Getting Started
 Copy the NerdioManagerPowerShell directory to your modules directory, then run